dev-logik/WetinWeather/README.md

 WetinWeather is a feature-rich weather and air quality app built with Flutter.
 It provides users with up-to-date weather forecasts, detailed air quality indices, and a visually engaging experience powered by smooth animations and responsive layouts.
 The app stands out with its focus on clarity, accessibility, and offline support, ensuring users always have access to essential weather data.

+**Recent Updates:**

+- **Improved Bloc Architecture:** The Air Quality Bloc now uses a robust state management approach, with clear loading, success, and failure states for better UI feedback and error handling.
+- **Environment Variable Safety:** The app now checks for missing or null environment variables before attempting to use them, preventing type casting errors at runtime.
+- **API Fallback Logic:** The repository is structured to support fallback to a backup API if the main API fails, increasing reliability.
+- **Interceptor Improvements:** The backup API token is now injected safely and efficiently into requests.
+- **Type Safety:** All API responses and environment variables are now type-checked before casting, reducing runtime errors.
+- **Enhanced Error Handling:** More descriptive error messages and safer exception handling throughout the data layer.

 ---

 ## ✨ Features